Graduate Makes Waves in School of Science

 And the tide of Pete’s career is just getting started.
 Interspersed among his numerous research projects was a five-year stint as a jellyfish curator, interpreter, and relief aquarist at Jenkinson’s Aquarium in Point Pleasant.

-Armed with a double major in chemistry and marine and environmental biology and policy and a minor in statistics, the 22-year-old had already mapped out the next stage of his life prior to commencement in May 2015.
+Armed with a double major in chemistry and marine and environmental biology and policy as well as a minor in statistics, the then 22-year-old had already mapped out the next stage of his life prior to commencement in May 2015.

-He is returning to the West Coast to study at Oregon State University for a master’s degree in chemical oceanography, a path that will likely lead into a doctoral program.
-He will study the chemical-biological interfaces of extreme habitats, particularly those of deep-sea vents.
-This is Pete’s third trip to the West Coast.
-In the summer of 2013 he interned for 10 weeks at Oregon State as part of a research experience for undergraduates, and in summer 2014 he received a NOAA scholarship and studied the chemistry of hydrothermal vents at the University of Washington in Seattle.
+He has since returned to the West Coast to complete his master’s degree at Oregon State University, and is currently pursuing a Ph.D. in chemical oceanography, studying the chemical-biological interfaces of extreme habitats, particularly those of deep-sea vents.
+This is Pete’s third trip to the West Coast; in the summer of 2013 he interned for 10 weeks at Oregon State as part of a research experience for undergraduates, and in summer 2014 he received a NOAA scholarship and studied the chemistry of hydrothermal vents at the University of Washington in Seattle.

 When asked about his dream job, Pete said without hesitation that he aspires to be a research professor.
 An academic career would enable him to continue his research but also share his knowledge with students—something he has been doing for three years at Monmouth as a Peer Mentor in the School of Science.

 As evidenced by his many fans, Pete has taken full advantage of every opportunity offered at the School of Science.
-When he wasn’t studying, researching, or mentoring, Pete spent some time working with Dr. Tsanangurayi Tongesayi on developing environmental remediation technologies.
-He has also provided field support for Dr. Ursula Howson’s long-term plankton studies.
+When he wasn’t studying, researching, or mentoring, Pete spent some time working with associate professor of chemistry and physics, Tsanangurayi Tongesayi, Ph.D., on developing environmental remediation technologies.

 Beyond his aspirations of becoming a research professor, Pete also said he hopes to publish a book or two.
 When pushed to choose another career if science no longer was an option, he said, “I’d probably be a writer or journalist.
 I am interested in a lot of things.
 People might be surprised to hear that I love reading, writing, and theater.”